Quick Answer

 When uncertain, default to distance, quiet movement, and shorter exposure.

-Use a quick behavior matrix and fill in unit-specific requirements after verification.
+Use a quick behavior matrix, and keep unit-specific requirements marked as pending until an official source confirms them.
 Small friction points compound fast in crowded areas.

 | Situation | Preferred low-impact action | Current requirement |